What do Situational Judgement Tests assess?

 Our Manager SJT presents candidates with 20 distinct situations that many supervisors, managers, and leaders might find familiar across a variety of organisations.
 For each situation, 4 possible responses are given, each presenting a feasible response someone in a role may take.
 Candidates are asked to review these responses and select 1 response they consider to be ‘ most appropriate’ and another they think would be the ‘least appropriate’.
 As with all our SJTs, the Manager SJT is untimed but typically takes up to 15 minutes to complete.

 Our SJT measures 4 competencies / behaviours:

-2. Making Decisions - Gathering sufficient information to make valid decisions and solve problems
+2. Business Vision: Gathering sufficient information in order to make valid decisions.

-4. Professional Integrity - Demonstrating a genuine commitment to company standards and values.
+4. Professional Integrity: Demonstrating a genuine commitment to company standards and priorities.

 How to do well in your Manager SJT

 To do well in a Manager SJT, it is good to implement the following tips...